heslabs/haps_base_v22p2/05_Running_FPGA_Emulation/README.md

 # Run FPGA Emilation

+## Download embedded software and launch emulation
+Download your application software for Microblaze MCU and launch the FPGA emulaiton at runtime.
+Note that the prerequisites are the FPGA bitstream was successfully programmed and the Microblaze MCU in the HW design works funcitonal.

 1. Prepare you application software "apps.elf"
 2. Launch Xilinx system command line tool with tcl script \
 ```$ xsct ../scripts/xsct_uartcmd.tcl $(HAPS_IP)```